Ddafnoudis/You-and-Tube/ReadMe.md

 and install the `yt-dlp` package in the `You-and-Tube` folder. <br>
 Next you need to create the `\win_wav_files` folder inside the `You-and-Tube`.<br>

-- On the Windows Start enter _Windows Powershell_.
+- On the Windows Start type _Windows Powershell_.
 - Enter to the path of interest: Example -->
 ```bash
 C:\Users\User-Name> **cd Desktop\You-and-Tube**